AcidJunkie303/TSqlScriptAnalyzer/README.md

 ### Analyzers not created yet

-- ToDo, not yet finished, open point finder.
-Tags (only opening -> capture until end of line, or open and closing tag can be configured)
 - Output parameters should be assigned (hard because we need to check all possible execution paths)
 - All branches in a conditional structure should not have exactly the same implementation (except 1=1)
 - Indices and trigger names should contain the table name and the table schema name